alyrmrt/project2.client/README.md

 The Fast Bill Application:

-The Fast Bills application have started as a bill tracking project but idea behind application is turning it to the bill paying application.
+The Fast Bills application have started as a bill tracking project but idea behind application is turning into the bill paying application.
 User will be able to track and pay any kind of bills.
 From regular monthly bills like gas, internet, electricity to parking tickets, house tax.
 Main idea is paying all regular bills with one click.